Remembering The 3 Malaysians Who Lost Their Lives In The 9/11 Tragedy

-It's been 20 years but the tragedy of 9/11 lingers on
+It's been 20 over years but the tragedy of 9/11 lingers on

-On Saturday, 11 September, countries worldwide joined the US in remembering the terrorist attacks on the World Trade Centre in New York that killed almost 3,000 people in 2001.
+Every year on 11 September, countries worldwide join the US in remembering the terrorist attacks on the World Trade Centre in New York that killed almost 3,000 people in 2001.

-Among the 2,977 names, the memorial ceremony broadcast by ABC News also paid tribute to the three Malaysians who were killed in the attacks.
+Among the 2,977 names, the memorials also pay tribute to the three Malaysians who were killed in the attacks.

 The victims were Vijayashanker Paramsothy from Selangor, Khoo Sei Lai from Sabah, and Ang Siew Nya from Penang.